 Required permits must be acquired before beginning activity to which the permit pertains.

-Remember: every person or company that conducts business in Edmonton requires a Business Licence, unless able to demonstrate statutory exemption.
-See Business Licence Bylaw 20002.

-Permits, approvals and licences that may be needed to be included in the PIP include the following: 6.1 Development Permit Check the permit for all Conditions.
+Remember: every person or company that conducts business in Edmonton requires a Business Licence, unless able Permits, approvals and licences that may be needed to be included in the PIP include the following: 6.1 Development Permit Check the permit for all Conditions.
 Any changes to plans or any non-compliance with an issued Development Permit require written approval of the amendment, or removal/adjustment to mitigate that non-compliance.
 See Zoning Bylaw 20001.

-Project notification signage is required for demolition and construction sites in redeveloping areas, and at the Development Planner's discretion in other areas.
-See Development Permit notification signage.
+Development permit notification sign is required for demolition and construction sites in redeveloping areas, and at the Development Planner's discretion in other areas.
+See Development Permit notification sign.
 Any required encroachment agreements must be managed at this stage of the permitting process.